PazPM/Reproducible-Research/PA1_template.md

 ##      10766
 ```
 ---
-Are there differences in activity patterns between weekdays and weekends?
+# Are there differences in activity patterns between weekdays and weekends?
 ---
+Yes, there are:

-# Panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends:
+Panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends:
+---

 ```r
 actReplNA$daytype<-weekdays(as.Date(actReplNA$date))